SnapperGPS/snappergps-app/README.md

 ## Further notes

 * If you want to run the app locally before you deploy it on a server (probably a good idea), then you can find information how to do it [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#run-the-app-locally).
 For this, you need Node.js and npm on your machine.
-* If you add new ressources (files) that shall be part of the offline version of the app, then make sure that the service worker caches them (see above).
+* If you add new resources (files) that shall be part of the offline version of the app, then make sure that the service worker caches them (see above).
 * Note that the Python back-end is not part of this repository.
 To process snapshots that you have uploaded to the database, you need to run the script `process_queue.py`.
 This requires maintaining a local navigation database, which you can achieve with `maintain_navigation_data.py`.
 For more information, see the readme in [the respective repository](https://github.com/SnapperGPS/snappergps-backend).
+* If you want to release the app in an app store such as Google Play or the Microsoft Store, then you can use the [PWA builder](https://www.pwabuilder.com/) to package it.
+Afterwards, follow [these instructions](https://github.com/pwa-builder/CloudAPK/blob/master/Next-steps.md) to publish it on Google Play or [these instructions](https://github.com/pwa-builder/pwabuilder-windows-chromium-docs/blob/master/next-steps.md) for the Microsoft Store.

 ## Acknowledgements